Bastrop County Complex Fire: Firefighting efforts

 Around 2.3 million gallons (8.7 million liters) of water and fire retardant were dropped on fires in Bastrop County in September 2011.

 More than 30 airplanes and helicopters from the Texas National Guard and TFS were involved in aerial firefighting efforts.
-Within the first week of the fire, aircraft performed 1,647 drops of water or fire retardant on the conflagration.
+Within the first week of the fire, aircraft performed 1,647 drops of water or fire retardant on the fire.
 Combined with the nearby Union Chapel Fire, 2,367 drops of water or fire retardant were performed in September 2011, equivalent to 2.3 million gallons (8.7 million liters) of fire suppression payload.
 The most intense aerial firefighting operations occurred on September 6.
-Tanker 910 – a converted McDonnell Douglas DC-10 airtanker – was brought to Austin–Bergstrom International Airport for use in fighting the fire but was ultimately unneeded by the time the requisite fire retardant mixing facility was established at the airport.
-The converted DC-10 and four Lockheed C-130 Hercules tankers remained on standby at the airport for other deployments after the Bastrop fire diminished.
+Tanker 910 – a converted McDonnell Douglas DC-10 airtanker – was brought to Austin–Bergstrom International Airport for use in fighting the fire, but was ultimately unneeded by the time the requisite fire retardant mixing facility was established at the airport.
+The converted DC-10 and four Lockheed C-130 Hercules tankers remained on standby at the airport for other deployments after the Bastrop Fire diminished.
 Firefighting crews from 30 agencies assisted in combating the wildfire in its first days.
 On September 9, 676 personnel were working on fire, the most of any day during the wildfire's spread.
 In addition to the aerial firefighting efforts, 27 bulldozers and 47 pumpers were deployed to help attack the fire.
 One fire engine was engulfed by the flames on September 4; the crew was rescued, but the truck melted in the fire.
-The Texas Intrastate Fire Mutual Aid System mobilized fifteen "strike teams" composed of 192 personnel to the Bastrop County Complex fire.
-FEMA authorized eight Fire Management Assistance Grants for Texas wildfires concurrent with the Bastrop County Complex, subsidizing firefighting equipment.
+The Texas Intrastate Fire Mutual Aid System mobilized 15 "strike teams" composed of 192 personnel to the Bastrop County Complex Fire.
+FEMA authorized eight fire-management assistance grants for Texas wildfires concurrent with the Bastrop County Complex, subsidizing firefighting equipment.
 On September 25, the fire incident command transitioned its response from type 1 to type 3 as the wildfire became increasingly controlled.
 (Note: Within the Incident Command System, types describe the complexity and breadth of the response to incidents, including wildfires.
-A Type 1 response indicates the use of national resources for major incidents.
-A Type 3 response is utilized for extended fire suppression efforts and implies a more localized response.)
+A type 1 response indicates the use of national resources for major incidents.
+A type 3 response is used for extended fire suppression efforts and implies a more localized response.)